Why I voted for Trump (after crying when he was elected last time)

 More than anything, I value free speech.

-That has been an obvious and consistent thread throughout my entire life.
 I have had multiple social media accounts removed for sharing about topics considered taboo (but not against guidelines), even when they were my entire business.
 I know what it’s like to have your voice taken away and how the people doing it don’t have to explain why, how you don’t have to be breaking any rules, they just decide, we don’t like you so you’re now gone.

 In fact, just last year I paid many thousands of dollars to protect my own free speech when threatened with a (unfounded) defamation lawsuit.
-The truth matters.
-Being able to speak out matters.

 I value our right to speak up and say what we think and feel, even if it’s about others, yes even if someone thinks it’s “hateful,” or it hurts their feelings, no matter what.